sachinkundu/ckanonazurepaas/README.md

 Parameters for jobs come from either ARM parameters file if present, default parameters within the template jobs itself or then from environment specific files in `pipelines/templates/variables` folder.
 Together they comprise all definitions needed to start a CKAN stack.

 The stack deployed expects certain infrastructure to be present which is created using the core infra pipeline.
 In particular it expects a VNET and a subnet within it where to deploy.
 Also container registry from where to pick ckan frontend container and keyvault from where to store and retrieve password for solr and postgres.

+## Monitoring CKAN resources

+All CKAN resources are connected to Log Analytics workspace, therefore they can be pinned and visualized on custom Azure Dashboard.
+Solr App Service is also configured to store logs on the File System.

+Solr application has its own logging feature as well, log stream can be accessed trough Solr Admin Dashboard after authentication - `https://{solr_hostname}.azurewebsites.net/solr/#/~logging`
+Underneath level of logging can be changed for each category.
+Solr log files are stored under path `/wwwroot/server/logs` on the App Service.